 Seva Mandir has been operating Learning Camps since 2001.
-The purpose of these residential camps is to enable 200 children between the ages of 6-12 years who do not attend formal schooling to attend these camps in order to learn to read and write independently and with comprehension.
+The purpose of these residential camps is to enable children aged 6-12 years who do not attend formal schooling to learn to read, write and do sums independently and with comprehension.
 Since 2001, three camps of 60 days each have been conducted every year, with each child being encouraged to attend all three camps.
-The camps take place on the outskirts of Udaipur and children are collected from their homes by organised transport, taken to the camps and once they are over, they are taken back to their familial villages.
+The camps take place on the outskirts of Udaipur.

-The children participating in the camp come from poor villages in remote parts of the province which are largely inhabited by tribal people.
-Some children may have access to a school but many do not attend for reasons such as responsibility for domestic chores, migration or because the poor quality of education in government schools means that their parents feel there is little value in their attendance.
+The children participating in the camps come from poor villages in remote parts of the province which are largely inhabited by tribal people.
+Some children may have access to a school but many do not attend for reasons such as responsibility for domestic chores, migration for work or because the poor quality of education in government schools means that their parents feel there is little value in sending them.
 For those who do attend government schools, attendance is low and dropout rates are high.
-Seva Mandir’s Learning Camps provide such children with an opportunity to acquire the basic skills of reading and writing through intensive learning.
-In the past the camps have been successful in ensuring that children become fully literate, and inspired parents to enrol their children in schools afterwards.
+Seva Mandir’s Learning Camps provide such children with an opportunity to acquire the basic skills of reading, writing and arithmetic through intensive learning.

 The difference a learning camp can make

-After the completion of all of the previous Learning Camps, contact has been maintained with students.
-Since the inception of the camps, 57% of children who had never been enrolled in regular school before, were enrolled after attending a learning camp.
 The skills benefit not only the children but their families and the villages in which they live.
 Further educational opportunities present themselves, and the children are far more likely to go onto a better job that will help to improve their standard of living.
-The teachers chosen are known for their enthusiasm and knowledge and love of education.

 >>> Return to Projects